peterus/ESP-FTP-Server-Lib/README.md

 This library will provide a simple and modern FTP server for your ESP32 or ESP8266 device.
 You can setup multiple users and mutliple filesystems (SD-Card, MMC-Card or/and SPIFFS).

-## Changes by this fork

-New commands:
-* NLST
-* STAT

-other improvements:
-* The `FTPPath` class is extended so that absolute paths also work (used by some GUI-FTP clients).
-* Fixed panic in case of non existing filesystem (CWD /blah/something)

 ## Examples

 In the example folder you can find a very simple usage of the FTP server.
 You just need to setup the users, add the filesystems which you want to use, and call the handle function in the loop.